Lamma Island: Yung Shue Wan

 Yung Shue Wan (Banyan Bay) is the most populated area on Lamma Island.
 Several decades ago, it was the centre of the plastics industry.
 The factories have now been replaced by seafood restaurants, pubs, grocery stores and shops which sell oriental and Indian-style handicraft.
-Hung Shing Yeh Beach, Lamma Power Station, North Lamma Island Public Library and Lamma Winds are also located in the northern part of the island.
+Hung Shing Yeh Beach, Hongkong Electric's Lamma Power Station, North Lamma Island Public Library and Lamma Winds are also located in the northern part of the island.